drmowinckels/drmowinckels.github.io/content/blog/2020/06-24-the-linear-regression-family-in-r/index.md

 The approaches are mathematically solved slightly differently, but should produce the same conclusions in most instances (particularly when there are only two factor levels).
 Particularly notice how the `formula` are actually the same!

-**Edit June 26th 2020**: it was pointed out to me by my esteemed colleague, Prof. Westerhausen, that actually the F-statistic for the `lm` model acutally is the same as the squared t-statistic in the `aov` test!
+**Edit June 26th 2020**: it was pointed out to me by my esteemed colleague, Prof. Westerhausen, that actually the F-statistic for the `lm` model actually is the same as the squared t-statistic in the `aov` test!
 And because it's squared, it also has to be positive.

 ```r